bytemare/hash/docs/releasing.md

 - A tag is released on main
   - ```git tag -s vX.Y.Z```
   - ```git push origin vX.Y.Z```

-- Automation publishes artifacts
+[- Automation publishes artifacts]: #
-  - Pushing the tag triggers `.github/workflows/wf-release.yaml`.
+[- Pushing the tag triggers `.github/workflows/wf-release.yaml`.]: #
-  - SLSA: The workflow builds a source archive, generates a CycloneDX SBOM, records checksums, uploads an SBOM attestation and provenance `.intoto.jsonl` assets.
+[- SLSA: The workflow builds a source archive, generates a CycloneDX SBOM, records checksums, uploads an SBOM attestation and provenance `.intoto.jsonl` assets.]: #
-- If the automated release does not include human-readable notes, edit the GitHub release, paste the changelog notes, and save.
+[- If the automated release does not include human-readable notes, edit the GitHub release, paste the changelog notes, and save.]: #

 ## Emergency Releases